-Vaccination of neonates and infants is problematic with two main issues: the immature immune system of neonates and the presence of inhibitory maternal antibodies.
+Vaccination of puppies and kittens as well as of neonates and infants is problematic with two main issues: the immature immune system and the presence of inhibitory maternal antibodies.

 When a pup is born, its immune system is not fully developed making it susceptible to a variety of infectious agents.
 Fortunately, this is not the case for most of the neonatal, as they can receive passive protection from their mothers through maternal immunity.

 Passive immunity occurs by the passage of antibodies to the fetus through the placenta (~3%), and more significantly, by the absorption of maternal antibodies of the newborn through the colostrum (~97%).
 Defined as the first 12-24 hours of milk flow following birth, colostrum is a highly concentrated mixture of large protein antibody molecules, vitamins, electrolytes, and nutrients.
 The pup can absorb the colostral antibodies into its blood system through the intestine only for its first days of life; the amount of absorption depending on the strength of each individual pup.

 Unfortunately, the maternal antibodies will break down through natural aging of up to approximately 8-20 weeks.
 At this point, the MDA decaying (Blue line in the graph below) may not provide optimal protection and may even act as an inhibitor to the effectiveness of the vaccine (In between the two interrupted lines ~8-16 weeks).
 This situation is highly risky for the exposed and unprotected puppy.
 To avoid this situation the core vaccines are being given at 3-4 point intervals, as shown in the graph below.

 - Beginning as early as 6 weeks of age, the puppy is administered with sequential doses of a combination vaccine at an interval of 2 to 4 weeks until at least 16 weeks of age.